goat16z/goat16z-agent-kit/README.md

   - Price feed integration for market analysis
   - Automated decision-making capabilities

-## 📃 Documentation

-You can view the full documentation of the kit at [docs.sendai.fun](https://docs.sendai.fun/v0/introduction)

 ## Why We Built V2 and Why Upgrade?

-The Solana Agent Kit V2 is a major upgrade from V1, to learn why check out our [migration guide](./MIGRATING.md)
+The Goat16z Agent Kit V2 is a major upgrade from V1, to learn why check out our [migration guide](./MIGRATING.md)

 ## 📦 Core Installation